The Powerful Raleigh Defense Attorney

-Our Raleigh, North Carolina, criminal attorney has extensive legal experience and has handled thousands of cases in Wake County courts.
+Our Raleigh criminal defense attorney has extensive legal experience and has handled thousands of cases in Wake County courts.
 He has a track record of success and has achieved favorable outcomes, including not guilty verdicts, in a range of criminal matters, from misdemeanors to first-degree murder.
-We have established a solid reputation for aggressive and honest advocacy.
+Our criminal defense firm has established a solid reputation for aggressive and honest advocacy in North Carolina.

 Solid Track Record of Success

 Free Case Evaluations